zechnegli/CalDigit_ChatBot_PD/README.md

 ## Non-Functional Requirement
    1. Performance:
-      2. a.
+      a.
 The chatbot should respond promptly, with low latency, ensuring a seamless user experience
-      3. b.
+      b.
 It should be capable of handling a specified number of concurrent users and messages
    2. Reliability:
-      3. The chatbot should be available and reliable, with a high uptime percentage
+      a.
+The chatbot should be available and reliable, with a high uptime percentage
    3. Resource Utilization:
-      4. Efficient utilization of computing resources to optimize costs and performance.
+      a.
+Efficient utilization of computing resources to optimize costs and performance.

 ## Right now, there are two mainstream ways to train a customer support chatbot.
 1. Embedding-Based Search Tool with LLM (Retrieval-Augmented Generation - RAG):